 Alternatively, you can contact a designated person who may be able to recommend other ways for it to be resolved.
 A designated person is:

-The designated person may decide to refer the matter directly to the Housing Ombudsman.
+The designated person may decide to pass the issue directly to the Housing Ombudsman.

 Get in touch with the Housing Ombudsman